 #4: What to do with your body

-Whether you’re sitting down or standing up, try tightening your core during a photo taking session.
-This straightens your posture and avoids a hunch pose so many of us naturally assume when we’re in our relaxed state.
+Whether you’re sitting down or standing up, try tightening your core during a photo-taking session.
+This straightens your posture and avoids a hunched pose so many of us naturally assume when we’re in our relaxed state.

-Slanting your body slightly to one side gives the effect of elongation, naturally producing a nicer looking effect.
-You can put one hand your waist, slant your body to one side (refer image above) and tilt your neck as well to look more natural.
+Slanting your body slightly to one side gives the effect of elongation, naturally producing a nicer-looking effect.
+You can put one hand on your waist, slant your body to one side (refer to image above) and tilt your neck as well to look more natural.

 #5: Use a prop

 A prop helps you to come up with more poses that naturally make you feel more comfortable.
 You can grab a bag, a book, or a bottle in your hand or over your shoulder to take away the awkwardness.

 You can lean against a wall or a car.
 Such poses elongate your body and also increase your own confidence level.
 You can also be sitting on a step while leaning against the balustrades or the wall and put your hands behind you, effectively showing off the outline of your jaw and cheekbones.

 Other popular props include sunglasses, toys, hats, and umbrellas.
 If you’re out among nature, leaves, twigs, and flowers are great elements to add to your photos.